Projections for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings at the FCC-he

 \subsection{Top-quark Effective Coupling $t\bar t \gamma$}

-A suitable formalism for describing possible new physics effects in a model independent formalism is based on effective Lagrangian.
-In this formalism, all the heavy degrees of freedom are integrated out leading to obtain the effective interactions between the SM particles.
-This is justified due to the fact that the related observables have not shown any significant deviation from the SM predictions so far.
+A suitable model-independent formalism for describing possible new physics effects is based on effective Lagrangian.
+In this formalism, all the heavy degrees of freedom are integrated out to obtain the effective interactions between the SM particles.
+This is justified due to the fact that the related observables have so far not shown any significant deviation from the SM predictions.
 In the effective Lagrangian formalism, potential deviations from the SM for the anomalous $t\bar t\gamma$ coupling could be described using the following Lagrangian:

-Here, ${\cal L}_{eff}$ is the effective Lagrangian which contains a series of higher-dimensional operators built with the SM fields, ${\cal L}_{SM}$ is the renormalizable SM Lagrangian, $\Lambda$ is the scale at which new physics expected to be observed, $\alpha_n$ are dimensionless coefficients and ${\cal O}^{(6)}_n$ represents the dimension-six gauge-invariant operator.
+Here, ${\cal L}_{eff}$ is the effective Lagrangian which contains a series of higher-dimensional operators built with the SM fields, ${\cal L}_{SM}$ is the renormalizable SM Lagrangian, $\Lambda$ is the scale at which new physics is expected to be observed, $\alpha_n$ are dimensionless coefficients and ${\cal O}^{(6)}_n$ represents the dimension-six gauge-invariant operator.

-The most general effective coupling $t\bar t\gamma$ which includes the SM coupling and contributions from dimension-six effective operators can be written as \cite{Sh,Kamenik,Baur,Aguilar,Aguilar1}:
+The most general effective coupling $t\bar t\gamma$ includes the SM coupling and contributions from dimension-six effective operators and can be written as \cite{Sh,Kamenik,Baur,Aguilar,Aguilar1}: